Lead in Healthcare Administration

-SNHU's MS in Healthcare Administration will require you to take courses in 3 subject areas – integrated health profession, organizational leadership and health information management.
+SNHU's MS in Healthcare Administration will require you to take courses within 3 critical disciplines in healthcare administration – integrated health profession, organizational leadership and health information management.

 If you'd like to enroll in a program geared more toward the business environment within healthcare, SNHU also offers an MBA in Healthcare Management.
 The MBA program was designed to focus more on the business skills necessary in building good leaders, and when paired with the healthcare management concentration, you can still dive deeper into issues like healthcare law, ethics and compliance.

 |HIM 500||Healthcare Informatics||Students will learn the history and current state of healthcare and how the industry uses information systems.
 Throughout the course students will discuss types of information systems, such as the electronic medical record (EMR), laboratory and radiology systems and more.
 Students will also study trends in new practices, such as telemedicine and home healthcare, and how they function in various healthcare settings.
 Finally, students will explore how these and other industry trends, with the use of technology, can improve patient care.|

 |HCM 700||Healthcare Administration Capstone||This capstone course will integrate previous coursework and practical experience with a focus on authentic demonstration of competencies outlined by the program.
 Rather than introducing new concepts, students will synthesize and integrate prior learning to design, develop, and execute a capstone as a culmination of their studies.
 The course will be structured to support student success in fulfilling program requirements and developing a well-thought-out, comprehensive project.|